si618/dapr-on-fhir/README.md

 ### Microservices

-- `AdtService` - Simulated patient administration system for admitting patients to hospital
+- `AdtService` - Simulated patient administration system for admitting or discharging patients to a hospital
-- `LabService` - Simulated laboratory system for analyzing pathology results
+- `LabService` - Simulated laboratory system for requesting and returning pathology results
-- `AlertService` - Service for generating events based upon specific adverse pathology results
+- `AlertService` - Service for generating events when adverse pathology results occur

 ### Applications